David Herold: Assassination plot

 Herold and a group of co-conspirators had originally plotted to kidnap Lincoln, but later decided to kill him, Vice President Andrew Johnson, and Secretary of State William H. Seward in a bid to help the Confederacy's cause.

 On the night of April 14, 1865, Herold guided Lewis Powell to Seward's house.
 Inside, Powell attempted to kill Seward, severely wounding him and other members of his household.
 The ensuing commotion frightened Herold and he rode off, leaving Powell to fend for himself.
-He then met with Booth outside of Washington, D.C., and they proceeded to Surrattsville, Maryland (now Clinton, Maryland) where they picked up weapons that Mary Surratt had left earlier for them at her property.
-Another conspirator, George Atzerodt, was supposed to kill Vice President Andrew Johnson, but never made the attempt after thinking it over.
+Another conspirator, George Atzerodt, was supposed to kill Vice President Andrew Johnson, but he got drunk at a bar instead.

-It was at this point that John Wilkes Booth shot Lincoln at Ford's Theater.
-When Booth jumped onto the stage of Ford's Theater, some witnesses speculate that he broke his fibula.
-When Booth went across the bridge into Maryland, he met Herold there.
-They retrieved their weapons cache from a saloon and proceeded to the home of Dr. Samuel Mudd, who set Booth's leg.
+Booth shot Lincoln at Ford's Theater.
+When he jumped onto the stage after shooting Lincoln in the back of the head, he may have broken his fibula.
+He fled on horseback across the bridge into Maryland, where he met Herold.
+They headed to Surrattsville, Maryland (now Clinton), where they picked up weapons that Mary Surratt had left earlier for them at her tavern.
+Booth and Herold went to the home of Samuel Mudd, who set Booth's leg.
 Mudd let Booth and Herold rest at his home for a few hours.
-The pair headed to the house of Samuel Cox, a Confederate sympathizer.
-He refused to let the two into his house and insisted they stay in a thicket behind his house.
-He continued to bring food, whiskey, and newspapers to Booth and Herold where Booth realized he wasn't a hero (like Marcus Junius Brutus) as he longed to be, written in his diary.
-After a close encounter with the Union, Herold slaughtered the horses he and Booth rode, worrying they would give the two away.
+The pair then headed to the house of Samuel Cox, a Confederate sympathizer.
+He refused to let the two into his house, and insisted that they stay in a thicket behind the house.
+He brought food, whiskey, and newspapers to Booth and Herold, which is how Booth realized that he was not seen as the hero (like Marcus Junius Brutus) that he longed to be.
+After a close encounter with the Union, Herold slaughtered the horses that he and Booth rode, worrying they would give the two away.
 Cox later gave Booth a skiff to cross the Potomac River.
-Due to a foggy night, Herold and Booth landed in Maryland, not in Virginia as planned.
-They threatened a farmer and forced him and his family to sleep outside, as they slept in the bedrooms.
-They left in the morning and requested to stay at another farm owned by Richard Henry Garrett.
-Unaware of what they had done, he accepted.
-After Booth got drunk, Garrett made the two sleep in the barn.
+Due to the thick fog, instead of landing in Virginia as planned, Herold and Booth landed in Maryland.
+They next threatened a farmer and forced him and his family to sleep outside while the assassin and his cohort slept in the bedrooms.
+They left in the morning and went to a farm owned by Richard Henry Garrett.
+Unaware of what they had done, Garrett let them stay on his property.
+After Booth got drunk, Garrett made the two sleep in the tobacco barn.
 Soon, they woke to the sounds of horses.

-Herold and Booth were trapped by Union soldiers on April 26, 1865.
-Herold surrendered, but Booth refused to lay down his arms and was shot by Sergeant Boston Corbett through a crack in the barn wall.
+Herold and Booth were trapped by Union soldiers on April 26.
+Herold surrendered, but Booth refused to lay down his arms and was shot by Boston Corbett through a crack in the barn wall.
 He died a few hours later.